Skip to main content

 Paid

 Blockchain is a revolutionary technology that allows for decentralized and distributed storage of information.
-Maybe the hottest topic at the moment in the field of software engineering - besides artificial intelligence and machine learning - is blockchain technology.
-Many experts in the industry predict that the blockchain will disrupt the ways we interact with technology.
-In this course you will learn about the basics of blockchain technology as well as about cryptocurrencies.
+As one of the hottest topics in software engineering today, alongside artificial intelligence and machine learning, blockchain technology offers disruptive potential in how we interact with technology.
+In this course, you will explore the basics of blockchain technology and dive into the world of cryptocurrencies.

 Chapter 1 - Blockchain Theory

-• proof of work (PoW) and proof of stake (PoS)
+• Proof of Work (PoW) and Proof of Stake (PoS) mechanisms

 Chapter 2 - Blockchain Implementation

-• implementing a simple blockchain from scratch in Java
+• Implement a simple blockchain from scratch using Java

 Chapter 3 - Cryptocurrency Theory

-• orpahned blocks and the block verification problem
+• Understand orphaned blocks and the block verification problem

 Chapter 4 - Cryptocurrency Implementation

-• implementing a simple cryptocurrency from scratch in Java
+• Create a simple cryptocurrency from scratch in Java

 Chapter 5 - Altcoins & Cryptocurrency Evolution